KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 Console path: open the user pool -> **Users** -> **Create user**.
 Use the username, email, and password values from the export block.

+> [!IMPORTANT]
-Keep these values handy for the manual authentication run:
+> Keep these values handy for the manual authentication run:

 | Parameter | Console Location | Value |
 | --- | --- | --- |